mkt1/Guide-to-Install-Frappe-ERPNext-in-Windows-Using-Docker/README.md

    Node v14 and v10 are installed.
 Check with nvm ls.
 Node v14 is used by default.

-### STEP 6 Initilase frappe bench with frappe version 14 and Switch directory
+### STEP 6 Initialize frappe bench with frappe version 14 and Switch directory

     bench init --skip-redis-config-generation --frappe-branch version-14 frappe-bench